jenkinsci/sge-cloud-plugin/README.md

 This Jenkins plugin submits batch jobs to the Sun Grid Engine (SGE) batch system.
+Both the open source version of SGE 2011.11 and the commercial Univa Grid Engine (UGE) 8.3.1.

 # Features